 July 14, 2015 NC Wildlife Resources announced: Due to overwhelming public opposition to both proposed sites, the Wildlife Commission will continue its search for a more suitable site in Burke County or surrounding counties.

 Thanks to all that participated!

 September 26th SaveLGW celebrated its second annual Keep It Wild get together at the Linville Falls Picnic Area.
 Approximately 65 attended the event to share food, experiences, history, and good times.
 The next Keep It Wild - Linville Gorge Celebration will be held on September 24, 2016 to promote Wilderness education, activism and fellowship.

 Please contact us if you are interested in helping to plan this event: info@SaveLGW.org

 2016 Keep It Wild - Linville Gorge Calendar

-The 2015 Keep It Wild - Linville Gorge Calendar was a success and we are now working on the 2016 calendar.
-The calendar will contains 12 months of superb photography of the magic of the Linville Gorge Wilderness, each accompanied by inspiring wilderness quotes.
+The 2016 Keep It Wild - Linville Gorge Calendar is now available.
+The calendar contains 12 months of superb photography of the magic of the Linville Gorge Wilderness, each accompanied by inspiring wilderness quotes.
 All photography and preparation work were donated to SaveLGW by volunteers.
 A 16% donation is made to SaveLGW with each calendar purchase.
 See the News section for more information.